Our Garden in Spring at Corner Ketch Cottage Chester County, Pennsylvania USA

 Dan Hinkle

 I am a life long Episcopalian and have been ordained as an Episcopal Priest since 1981.
 I retired in 2022 after 41 years of parish ministry, the last 22 years specializing in Interim Ministry.
-Presently, I worship at Trinity Episcopal Church in Coatesville, PA and facilitate a weekly Bible Study there.
-On occasion I supply preach and celebrate in various churches throughout the Diocese of Pennsylvania.
-I also worship with the Quakers at Downingtown Friends Meeting.
 I am remarried and my wife, Barbara, and I have six adult children, two dogs and two cats.
 We love camping, hiking, recumbent bike riding rail to trails, and gardening.
 I studied Gestalt Therapy, Message Therapy, and play the Scottish Celtic Harp, otherwise known as the Clarsach.

 A Middle Way